mrdarksidetm/WinForge/README.md

 # 🪄 Installation

-This is a Powershell script that is not digitally signed so you need to run some commands.
+**This is a Powershell script that is not digitally signed so you need to run some commands.**

-1. Download the zip from the latest [release](https://github.com/mrdarksidetm/WinForge/releases/latest)
+1. Download the zip from the latest [releases](https://github.com/mrdarksidetm/WinForge/releases/latest) <!-- Link to the latest release -->
 2. Unzip it from any of the Unzipping Program
 3. Open `Terminal (Admin)` by right clicking on start button
 4. Paste this command.